Ennomines

 (NCBI-index: 934813)

-After I reacted very enthusiastically to the first spot of the summer butterfly in 2017, now I am enthusiastic about such a big green geometer moth flying around in my garden at night.
+After I reacted very enthusiastically to the first spot of the summer butterfly in 2017, I am enthusiastic about such a big green geometer moth flying around in my garden at night.
 The Light Emerald (Campaea margaritaria) is a striking green moth with two white transverse lines on the forewing and one on the hindwing that is edged on one side with a green-yellow line.
-The green color is best seen in fresh specimens.
-After a few days that green color fades and can even completely change to a white color.
+The green colour is best seen in fresh specimens.
+After a few days, that green colour fades and can completely change to white.
 A red spot can be recognized at the slightly hook-shaped apex.
-The flight period is in two generations from May to September and the wingspan is 36-52mm.
-The second generation is often smaller and darker in color.
-Host plant: Oak, Hawthorn, Blackthorn, Hazel, Silver Birch, and Beech.
+The flight period is in two generations, from May to September, and the wingspan is 36-52mm.
+The second generation is often smaller and darker in colour.
+Host plants: Oak, Hawthorn, Blackthorn, Hazel, Silver Birch, and Beech.
 Dutch name: Appeltak.
 Frisian name: Griene wytbânspanner.

 Flying period: